iDigBio/idigbio-search-api/docs/stats.md

 see `example-telemetry-stats-dto.json` for a minimal example of this structure.
 You can also look in the `tests/mocks` folder for more examples.

 This action takes place [in searchShim.js](https://github.com/iDigBio/idigbio-search-api/blob/master/src/searchShim.js#L74).
-There is a partial config for stats in HAproxy, but note that only the backend is declared and there's no frontend for routing it.
-The host is hardcoded in this project code ([statsFromResponse.js](https://github.com/iDigBio/idigbio-search-api/blob/master/src/lib/statsFromResponse.js#L46)) and goes directly to the server running the [receiving api](https://github.com/iDigBio/telemetry-collector-api).
+As of mid 2021 this is now backed by Haproxy.
+The host is still hardcoded in this project code ([statsFromResponse.js](https://github.com/iDigBio/idigbio-search-api/blob/master/src/lib/statsFromResponse.js#L46)) pending additional work and points to the haproxy frontend which will then send the traffic to the [receiving api](https://github.com/iDigBio/telemetry-collector-api).

 # telemetry and record/collection/etc stats (loading)